 17. Witness a Greek Wedding

-This is an interactive play / show where you will be taught how to dance traditional greek dances, you will eat yummy greek nibbles, you will drink lots of Santorini wine and most importantly you will have lots of fun, like greeks and locals do in their private lives.
-You will see all the traditional things that greeks do (or in some cases used to do…) in their weddings like smashing plates, dancing like crazy and drink awesome wine!
+This is an interactive play/show where you will be taught how to dance traditional Greek dances, eat yummy Greek nibbles, drink lots of Santorini wine, and most importantly, have lots of fun, like Greeks and locals do in their private lives.
+You will see all the traditional things Greeks do (or sometimes used to do…) in their weddings, like smashing plates, dancing like crazy, and drinking excellent wine!

-- How To Get To Katharos Lounge: There is no local bus that can take you there.
-You have to drive yourself unfortunately or take a taxi.
-If you drive yourself just follow the signs from Oia to Ammoudi and you will see a sign for Katharos on the right.
+- How to Get to Katharos Lounge: Unfortunately, there is no local bus that can take you there.
+You have to drive yourself or take a taxi.
+If you drive yourself, just follow the signs from Oia to Ammoudi, and you will see a sign for Katharos on the right.

 - Katharos Lounge on Google Maps